"Hey, Sam, do you want to get some lunch?" "I can't. Too much homework to finish before class."

 Other hints:

-after, although, because, before, if, though, unless, until, when, where, who, which, and that.
+after, although, and, because, before, but, if, though, unless, until, when, where, who, which, and that.

 When you see such a word at the beginning of a sentence, check for a proper subject and verb.
 If you can't find one, the sentence is a fragment.